--Last day to register to vote or make a change of address effective for the Tuesday, November 7, 2017 election.
+-Last day to register to vote or make a change of address effective for the Tuesday, November 5, 2019 election.
 (Secs.
 13.143, 15.025).

-NOTE: A Federal Postcard Application (FPCA) FPCA (PDF) also serves as an application for permanent registration under Texas law unless the voter marked "do not intend to return" (2011 form) or "my return is not certain" (2013 form).
+NOTE: A Federal Postcard Application (FPCA) FPCA (PDF) also serves as an application for permanent registration under Texas law unless the voter marked "my return is not certain" (2013 form) or "my return is uncertain" (2017).
 The early voting clerk should make a copy (for mailing ballots, keeping records, etc.), then should forward the original to the county voter registrar, as soon as practicable.
 (Sec.
 101.055, 1 Tex.
 Admin.
 Code Sec.
 81.40(a), (c)(2)).

-Last day for a voter to make a change of address that will be effective for the November 7, 2017 election.
+Last day for a voter to make a change of address that will be effective for the November 5, 2019 election.
 A voter who submits a change of address after this date may still be eligible to return to his or her previous precinct to vote under "fail-safe" voting, if he or she still resides in the same county and the same local political subdivision, if applicable, conducting the election.
 (Secs.
 15.025; 63.0011).

-\If the 30th day before the election falls on a weekend or holiday, a voter application or a notice of change in registration information is considered timely if it is submitted to the voter registrar on or before the next regular business day.
+If the 30th day before the election falls on a weekend or holiday, a voter application or a notice of change in registration information is considered timely if it is submitted to the voter registrar on or before the next regular business day.
 (Secs.
 13.143(e) and 15.025(d)).